wonderschool/mobile-coding-challenge/README.md

 * import the data from `src/data/menu`.
 Treat this data as if it were from data you received from an API.
   Store this data however you see fit.
 * do not use any third party state manager (ie. redux).
 You may use context api
+* react navigation has been set up in the project.
+Use that for navigation

 ## Grading Criteria
 ** STYLING WILL NOT BE CONSIDERED **